WICSMentorship2020-21/Frozen/README.md

-# Starter Website
+# Frozen Website
-Starter website for each mentorship family to initially clone.
-You can find the walkthroughs in the walkthroughs folder :)
+A website for the best family in mentorship :)